ewigkeit-git/sql-registry/README.md

 # sql-registry

+Stop scattering SQL across your codebase.
-Write SQL in Markdown.
-Treat it as a first-class asset.
+Treat SQL as a structured, versioned asset in Markdown.

 👉 Turn existing SQL into structured Markdown with AI, then keep it maintainable as your system evolves.